Unforgettable (1996 film): Filming

+Release

+The film was theatrically released on February 23, 1996.
+A home video release followed on July 23, 1996.

 Reception

 Box office

 The film opened on 1,573 screens in the United States and Canada and grossed only $1,442,215, the lowest opening weekend gross of any film released on more than 1,500 screens in the previous five years.
 It only grossed $2,821,671 in the United States and Canada.
 It had an estimated budget of $18 million.

 Critical response

 The film received negative reviews from critics.
 It holds a 27% rating on Rotten Tomatoes, based on 30 reviews, with an average score of 4.6 out of 10.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Janet Maslin, writing in The New York Times, said, "Though it's well made, Unforgettable is also gimmicky, with too much of the plot revolving around voyeuristic tricks.
 Tapping into the same kind of virtual reality gambit seen in Strange Days, Unforgettable deals with one person's ability to borrow the experiences of others ...
 Insanely far-fetched as this is, it's hardly dull.
 Mr. Dahl's visual imagination is in fine form, even if his storytelling shows no great eagerness to escape from the B-movie sphere."

 Roger Ebert gave the film one and a half stars, calling it "a mess".
 "In the annals of cinematic goofiness, Unforgettable deserves a place of honor.
 This is one of the most convoluted, preposterous movies I've seen—a thriller crossed with lots of Mad Scientist stuff, plus wild chases, a shoot-out in a church, a woman taped to a chair in a burning room, an exploding university building, adultery, a massacre in a drugstore, gruesome autopsy scenes and even a moment when a character's life flashes before her eyes, which was more or less what was happening to me by the end of the film.
 What went wrong? ...
 The actors play this material perfectly straight, as if they thought this was a serious movie, or even a good one.
 That makes it all the more agonizing.
 At least in the old horror films, the actors knew how marginal the material was, and worked a little irony into their performances.
 Here everybody acts as if they're in something deep, like a Bergman film, or Chicago Hope", wrote Ebert.
 Gene Siskel gave it a thumbs-up, remarking that it was a "preposterous thriller, but a lot of fun".
 He made it a point to really praise the "enthusiastic performance by Ray Liotta".